skyportal-contrib/skyportal-fink-client/docs/index.md

 First, you need to fill the configuration file `config.yaml` as instructed [here](./user_guide/index.md).

 Then, you need to [install the required dependencies](./user_guide/index.md), and you are ready to start polling alerts !
-In your terminal, ust navigate to the root directory of `skyportal-fink-client` and run:
+In your terminal, just navigate to the root directory of `skyportal-fink-client` and run:

 ```
 source venv/bin/activate